MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/purchase-third-party-apps.md

 Some Teams apps require purchasing a service subscription to use app functionality.
 These service subscriptions are called Software as a Service (SaaS) offers.
 A license is available for purchase through [AppSource](https://appsource.microsoft.com/) and through the [Microsoft Teams admin center](https://admin.teams.microsoft.com).

 Paid apps require users to authenticate to prevent unwarranted access.
-Also, user signin is required to check for entitlement and to make the corresponding app functionality available for the logged in user.
+Also, user sign in is required to check for entitlement and to make the corresponding app functionality available for the logged in user.
 For authentication, app developers can use single sign-on (SSO) using Azure Active Directory or use third-party OAuth Identity Provider.
 The authentication mechanism is similar for Teams or web apps.
 For more information, see [How apps authenticate users](/microsoftteams/platform/concepts/authentication/authentication).

 You can purchase licenses for services offered by third-party apps from the Manage apps page in the Teams admin center.
 The **Licenses** column in the table indicates if an app offers a SaaS subscription for purchase.
 You can purchase apps using a credit card, debit card, or with invoice billing.